zkx190/Network-Analysis/README.md

 As a phd student, I am tired of using toolbox download in the Internet,  and I think I got nothing during the research.
 So I decide to rewrite each toolbox that I have used.
 I do know that this toolbox is simple, but it is a good start for me.

-In the next week, I will use my spare time to use fsl and Matlab to substitute.
+In the next week, I will use my spare time to use fsl and Matlab to substitute PANDA in my work.